My intention is to be:

 “…an unshakably wise presence that harnesses the good, true and beautiful for the greater good of all concerned” — Angeles Arrien, The Second Half of Life

-As broad stroke impressions go, I am a:
+And as broad stroke impressions go, I am still:

 and a wicked cook who specializes in creating one-off “silk purses” from leftovers.

-- Championing for your courage, your compassion, your ingenuity…helping you be and bring your best for the world.
+- Championing for your courage, your compassion, your ingenuity…inviting you to be and bring your best for the world.

-- Designing and hosting safe, respectful and beautiful conversation spaces for you to gather with others to remember your “deep gladness,” and co-create responses to meet the world’s “deep need.”
+- Designing and hosting brave and beautiful conversation spaces for you to gather with others to remember your “deep gladness,” and co-create responses to meet the world’s “deep need.”

-I’m inspired by my studies of Theory U, Presencing, embodiment practices, mediation and movement, where self awareness, stillness and silence are recognized as core capacities for living and leading in emergence.
+Embodying practices, mediation, and movement, where self awareness, stillness and silence are valued as core capacities for living and leading in chaos and uprootedness.

-And oh, yes, I’m still cooking and eating fine food with family and friends, at home and around the world.
+Cooking and enjoying fine food with family and friends, at home and around the world.
+Still true!